 Are you looking for an engaging and effective way to help your child achieve clear speech?
 Look no further than Articulation Arcade!
 Our comprehensive speech sounds app allows you to practise target sounds at the word, phrase, and sentence levels.
 Try it for FREE and see the incredible progress your child makes in their speech skills.
 Don't wait any longer to help your child achieve clear and confident communication – try Articulation Arcade for free today.

 Step 4: Phrases and Sentences

-When a child is able to say target words in unique sentences with at least 80% accuracy, it is time to move on to the next step.
+When a child can accurately say the target sound in words within unique sentences with at least 80% accuracy, it is time to move on to the next step.

 Step 5: Stories

 The next step in articulation therapy is practising the target sound in stories.
-There are many different stories that will have the target sound appearing frequently.
-It is often a good idea to read the same story with a child many times, until they are able to say the target words with at least 80% accuracy.
-Older children will usually be able to read the story aloud as part of their practice.
-Younger children would benefit from hearing you reading the story for them and emphasising the target sounds in words.
+This can be done by reading the same story with a child multiple times, until they can accurately say the target words with at least 80% accuracy.
+Older children can read the story themselves, while younger children may benefit from hearing an adult read the story and emphasise the target sounds.

-If the child is able to accurately say the target sound in words when retelling a story and if they have mastered the sound in each sound position (initial, medial and final) in words, sentences and stories, the next step is conversation.
+Once the child can accurately produce the target sound in words when retelling a story, and if they have mastered the sound in each sound position (initial, medial, and final) in words, sentences, and stories, they are ready to move on to conversation practice.